Chris Kraft, 1st flight director for NASA, dies at 95

 Kraft’s first job was to figure out what happens to airplanes as they approach the speed of sound.

 After his retirement, Kraft served as an aerospace consultant and was chairman of a panel in the mid-1990s looking for a cheaper way to manage the shuttle program.
-Kraft’s panel recommended a contractor take over the day-to-day operations of the shuttle.

 Later, as the space shuttle program was being phased out after 30 years, Kraft blasted as foolish the decision to retire the shuttles, which he called “the safest machines ever built.”
-He said President Barack Obama’s plan to head toward an asteroid and Mars instead of the moon was “all hocus-pocus.”

 Kraft said he considered himself fortunate to be part of the team that sent Americans to space and called it a sad day when the shuttles stopped flying.